valchkou/cassandra-driver-mapping/README.md

 	Session session; // initialize datastax session.
 	MappingSession mappingSession = new MappingSession("keyspace_name", session);
 ```

-No mapping files, no scripts, no configuration files.
-You don't have to worry about creating the Table and Indexes for your Entity.
-All is built-in and taken care of.
-Entity definition will be automatically [synchronized with C*](#sync).
+Underlying Datastax Session does all the heavylifting and is expansive.
+Prior using MappingSession you need to open the Datastax Session and create the Keyspace using the standard Datastax Driver API.
 If you are not familiar with procedure please refer to [Datastax Dcumentation](http://www.datastax.com/documentation/developer/java-driver/2.0/java-driver/quick_start/qsQuickstart_c.html).
 Or look at the [Spring Framework Example](#spring).

 <a name="jump_save"/>